Direct-PoseNet: Absolute Pose Regression with Photometric Consistency: Related Work

 \section{Related Work}

 \paragraph{Absolute Pose Regression} Absolute pose regression methods typically require a CNN classifier that has been pre-trained from the image classification dataset.
 It then uses transfer learning to fine-tune the feature extractors to regress the camera pose from one or more given image sequences.
-To get a thorough review in this area, the interested reads is refered to Sattler et al.~\cite{Sattler19}.
+To get a thorough review in this area, the interested reads is refered to Sattler \etal~\cite{Sattler19}.

 The common practice in this area is introduced by PoseNet~\cite{Kendall15}.
 A simple pose regressor can take an arbitrary RGB image as the input and learn to regress the correspondent camera position and orientation.
-Successors of PoseNet focus to improve the framework in several aspects. ~\cite{Melekhov17, Walch17, Wu17} seeks to enhance network architectures.
+Successors of PoseNet focus to improve the framework in several aspects. ~\cite{Melekhov17, Walch17, Wu17} seek to enhance network architectures.
 LSTM PoseNet~\cite{Walch17} combines LSTM with CNN to reduce feature dimensions for pose regression.
 Hourglass PoseNet~\cite{Melekhov17} adapts an encoder-decoder style backbone.
 BranchNet~\cite{Wu17} uses a multi-task CNN where low-level common features are extracted before splitting the network into two separate branches to predict the camera position and orientation.
-Kendall and Cipolla~\cite{Kendall17} further proposed learnable weights to ease hyperparameter tunning in PoseNet’s weighted losses.
-It also introduces a geometric reprojection regularization to improve the performance further.
-Our work follows this line of work.
-However, instead of using the standard quaternion representation, we show that the SE(3) pose representation leads to more accurate prediction.

-MapNet~\cite{Brahmbhatt18} explicitly adds geometric constraints by pairing video frames and computing relative pose differences using visual odometry algorithms~\cite{Engel17, Engel13}.
-Our work follows the similar idea that MapNet proposed, using unlabeled data to fine-tune our baseline CNN to perform semi-supervised learning~\cite{Chapelle06, Duchenne08}.
-However, we are different in approaches such that we do not require pairs of images to train our network.
-Furthermore, we formulate our direct matching supervision by matching a synthetic image with its ground truth counterpart to guide our fine-tuning process, where 3D geometry is also implicitly present.
+Kendall and Cipolla~\cite{Kendall17} proposed learnable weights to sidestep hyperparameter tunning that balances the translation and rotation loss in PoseNet.
+Besides learning the optimal weight between losses, they attempt to leverage scene geometry for pose regression by formulating a reprojection error between the ground-truth pose and predicted pose.
+While we share the same insight that geometry would help pose regression, we differ from theirs in that 1) the scene geometry is implicitly represented in a novel view synthesis-enabled direct matching module; 2) we introduce a dense pixel-level photometric supervision.